-The General Fund is the primary operating fund and is used to account for and report all financial resources not accounted for and reported in another fund.

-The Capital Reserve Fund is used to account for and report financial resources that are restricted, committed or assigned to expenditures for capital outlays, including the acquisition or construction of major capital facilities and other capital assets.

-The Main Street Project Fund is used to account for and report financial resources for the LOTCIP grant for road reconstruction.
+General Fund The primary operating fund and is used to account for and report all financial resources not accounted for and reported in another fund.
+Capital Reserve Fund Accounts for and reports financial resources that are restricted, committed or assigned to expenditures for capital outlays, including the acquisition or construction of major capital facilities and other capital assets.
+Main Street Project Fund Accounts for and reports financial resources for the LOTCIP grant for road reconstruction.